SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 | asdf                                                                                                                                                                                                      | asdf                                                                     |

 ## Goals

-- Allow image editing applications to implement eyedropper functionality which can pick color from one pixel and is customizable for the user
+- Create an Eyedropper API that returns the hex value of a pixel when the pixel is clicked
-- The eyedropper will be able to provide a preview when clicked on (all info contained within the browser)
+- The eyedropper will be able to provide a preview (in a grid format) when clicked on
-- Allow the user to cancel selection via Escape key
+- Allow the user to cancel eyedropper mode
-- Create a tool that is secure and will prevent privacy issues (only send info to site when clicked)

 ## Non-Goals
 - Allow the user to have a color picker screen to choose color from
 - Developing the UI and functionality of an eyedropper